Ultra-High Energy Cosmic Ray production in the polar cap regions of black hole magnetospheres: Vacuum gaps in the BH magnetosphere

-In the electromagnetic field configuration around the BH discussed in the previous section the vacuum gap forms in the region above the BH ``polar cap'', if the free charges which can fill the magnetosphere are supplied by the equatorial accretion disk.
 In principle, the re-distribution of the charges supplied from the accretion disk will modify the structure of the electromagnetic field around the BH.
 The exact location of the vacuum gap(s) in the BH magnetosphere can be found only via numerical modeling of the charge supply and formation of the force-free magnetosphere.
 Such modeling is difficult already in the case of pulsars, where several ``candidate'' sites for the vacuum gap locations are considered, such as the magnetic polar cap regions, ``slot gaps'' at the boundaries of regions filled with positively and negatively charged plasma, ``outer gaps'' close to the light cylinder etc (see e.g. \cite{lyne}).
 In the case of the black holes, modeling of the formation of the force-free magnetosphere has an additional difficulty, because the location of the gap can depend on the geometrical pattern of the accretion flow.
 The gap model considered in the previous section can serve as a useful ``toy model'' for the gap geometry.

 Within this "toy model" the gap has a particular geometry shown in Fig. \ref{fig:fields}.
 Charged particles "leak" from the accretion disk through the region of "reconnection" of the force-free surfaces (see Fig. \ref{fig:forcefree}).
 The gap is situated above the BH ``polar cap'' and extend along the magnetic field lines up to the height $H$ above the BH horizon.
 We consider particle acceleration in a gap of such geometry, to establish qualitative features of the vacuum gap acceleration mechanism.
 Our results can be then generalized, in a straightforward way, to the more complicated (and more realistic) models of vacuum gaps in the black hole magnetosphere.